cgrates/cgrates/docs/tut_freeswitch_installs.rst

  # If /etc/freeswitch does not exist, the standard vanilla configuration is deployed
  apt-get update && apt-get install -y freeswitch-meta-all

-After the installation, proceed with loading the configuration for specific tutorial cases provided below.
+After the installation is complete, we will proceed to load the configuration based on the specific tutorial case provided in the subsequent section.

 .. _FreeSWITCH: https://freeswitch.com//